emekss/Weather_Forecast_App/README.md

 - Search for weather information in other cities by entering the city name or ZIP code.
 - Toggle between light mode and dark mode by accessing the app's settings.
 - Access a five-day weather forecast for any location.

+## Dependencies

+- [Weather API](https://www.weatherapi.com): This app uses the Weather API to fetch accurate and real-time weather data.
+You'll need to sign up for an API key and replace it in the designated code file.

 ## API Integration